Stranger960/Skillbox_SearchEngine_cpp/README.md

 ##  *** Stack of technologies used
-This is a local, pure backend solution, developed on C++.
+This is a local and pure backend solution, developed on C++.
 Unit tests, based on GoogleTest, are included for control.